OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.md

 <li>Resturants and Hotels</li>
 <li>Transportation</li>
 </ul></li>
 <li><p><em>By Consumer Zip Code Income</em>.
-Transactions are linked to zip codes where the consumer lives and zip codes are classified into income cateogories based on measurements of median household income and population provided by the American Community Survey (2014 - 2018).</p>
+Transactions are linked to zip codes where the consumer lives and zip codes are classified into income categories based on measurements of median household income and population provided by the American Community Survey (2014 - 2018).</p>
 <ul>
 <li>High Income (median household income greater than $78,000 per year)</li>
 <li>Middle Income (median household income between $46,000 per year and $78,000 per year)</li>
 <li>Low Income (median household income less than $46,000 per year)</li>
 </ul></li>
 </ul>
 <p><strong>Notes:</strong> The raw data contains discontinuous breaks caused by entry or exit of credit card providers from the sample.
-We generally correct for this using a method outlined in the <a href="https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf">paper</a>.
-However, at the county-level when are there more than one structurual breaks the data is too noisy to correct for these breaks and counties with multiple breaks are dropped from the sample.
-Additionally Affinity solutions suppresses any cut of the data with fewer than five transactions.</p>
+For breaks found prior to the last 3 weeks, we correct for it using a method outlined in the <a href="https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf">paper</a>.
+Otherwise we substitute the national mean for more recent breaks while we gather enough data to implement the corrections outlined in the <a href="https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf">paper</a>.
+Additionally, at the county-level when are there more than one structural breaks the data is too noisy to correct for these breaks and counties with multiple breaks are dropped from the sample.
+Lastly, Affinity Solutions suppresses any cut of the data with fewer than five transactions.
+For more details refer to the accompanying <a href="https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf">paper</a>.</p>
 <h2 id="small-business-revenue">Small Business Revenue</h2>
 <p><strong>Summary:</strong> Small business transactions and revenue data aggregated from several credit card processors.
 Transactions and revenue are reported based on the ZIP code where the business is located.</p>
 <p><strong>Data Source:</strong> <a href="https://www.womply.com">Womply</a></p>